microsoft/FLAML/website/docs/Getting-Started.md

 2. It is easy to customize or extend.
 Users can choose their desired customizability: minimal customization (computational resource budget), medium customization (e.g., scikit-style learner, search space and metric), or full customization (arbitrary training and evaluation code).

-3. It supports fast and economical automatic tuning, capable of handling complex constraints/guidance/early stopping.
+3. It supports fast and economical automatic tuning, capable of handling large search space with heterogeneous evaluation cost and complex constraints/guidance/early stopping.
 FLAML is powered by a new, [cost-effective hyperparameter optimization](Use-Cases/Tune-User-Defined-Function#hyperparameter-optimization-algorithm) and learner selection method invented by Microsoft Research.